SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/TREE.md

 	science applications.
 They allow for more complex and organized data handling, leading to more efficient algorithms and improved system organization.

+## Terminologies in Tree Data Structure:

+**• Parent Node:** The node which is an immediate predecessor of a node is called the parent node of that node. {B} is the parent node of {D, E}.

+**• Child Node:** The node which is the immediate successor of a node is called the child node of that node.
+Examples: {D, E} are the child nodes of {B}.